shreyasriram4/shreyasriram4.github.io/_posts/2022-11-01-genomics-project.md

 image: dna.png
 ---

 Did you know that humans share about 60% of our DNA with bananas?
 This was by far my favourite takeaway from a class I took in university on data science in genomics.
-As part of the class, my team worked on predicting m6A modifications on human cancer cell lines.
+My team worked on predicting m6A modifications on human cancer cell lines.
 Namely - liver, bone marrow, colon, lung and breast cancer cell lines.
 Our model was built against a massive dataset (props to anyone in bioinformatics - really an intimidating amount of data) of long read RNA sequences consisting of transcripts from a colon cancer cell line.

 Heads up: I'm by no means an expert in biology or DNA (this was my first exposure to it in almost a decade) so let me know if I've got any facts mixed up!